 All kit required for all activities is provided and laundered by school.
 Pupils are required to wear their own trainers.
 All children attending school are expected to take part in all physical activities unless there us a suitable medical explanation.

-At Keyes Barn great emphasis is placed on differentiation of activities and materials and account taken of individual learning styles.
-A proactive approach to identify all potential problems and avoid their escalation through addressing issues physically, emotionally and socially.
+We therefore place great emphasis on differentiation of activities and materials to take account of individual learning styles.
+We take a proactive approach to identify all potential problems and avoid their escalation through addressing issues physically, emotionally and socially.
 The individual needs and difficulties of each pupil can be met through a variation of class-based, group and individual strategies involving a wide range of teaching skills, perspectives and resources.

 The school operates a simple behaviour identification system where children are assessed by staff (alongside some self-monitoring) and, through negotiation, rewarded for improvement and achievements.
 To identify the more specific behavioural issues, each child will have an objectively created profile based on ‘base line observations’ by all staff.
 From this, target areas will be identified within a development meeting (comprised of teachers, keyworkers and senior members of staff) and time limited attempts will be made to change behaviour i.e. increase/reduce, develop/eliminate negative behaviours and reinforce positive behaviours.